-Teagan Goodsell, was raised on her parents ranch in Alberta, known as Rolling O Ranches.
+Teagan Goodsell, was raised on her parents farm in Alberta, known as Rolling O Ranches.
 At the Rolling O Ranch many great racing Quarter Horses have impacted the Alberta Quarter Horse Racing.

-After graduating from high school, Teagan studied Electrical engineering at the University of Alberta.
+After graduating from high school, Teagan studied Electrical Engineering at the University of Alberta.
 The lure of the horses brought Teagan back to the race horse industry.
-Teagan and her husband Allen operate a racing Quarter Horse stable in Alberta.
-Allen is a trainer and Teagan is a retired jockey, in height of her jockey career (2012) Teagan earned 148, 820.00.
+Teagan and her husband Allen operate a racing Quarter Horse and Thoroughbred stable in Alberta.
+Allen is a trainer and Teagan is a retired jockey, in the height of her jockey career (2012) Teagan’s race mounts earned $148, 820.00.

-Teagan fondly remembers one of their favorite horses Mr Eleanore, who proved to be a successful race horse, and now proving himself in the barrel arena.
+Teagan fondly remembers one of their racehorses: Mr Eleanor, who won the couple their first owner Stakes Race, and now proving himself in the barrel arena.

 Now retired, Teagan is the Program Coordinator for the Alberta Quarter Horse Racing Association.
 Teagan’s responsibilities include preparing BOD Documentation, helping board committee’s in various annual events such as their Yearling Sale and Awards Banquet.

-Teagan has received many awards as a Jockey including: Top Rookie Rider, and the Leading Riding Award at Evergreen Park.
+Teagan has received many awards as a Jockey including: ACTRA Top Rookie Rider (2008), and the Leading Riding Award (2012) at Evergreen Park.